AI and Educators’ Rights in School Law: Compliance with FERPA regulations, student and employee discipline, and educators’ rights defense

 Rachel M. Reight | Baasten, McKinley and Co., L.P.A.

 Rachel Reight is a managing partner with Baasten, McKinley & Co., L.P.A.
 Ms. Reight practices in the areas of labor and employment law, focusing specifically on education law and the representation of public employees.
+She regularly represents clients in children’s services investigations and police investigations.

 On-Demand: May 17, 2024